-Webinars, Tutorials, and Online Courses
+Learn from Webinars, Tutorials, and Online Courses

 Level up your career with training programs.
 Beyond learning new skills relevant to certain tasks and professions, participating in webinars, tutorials, and online courses have another important value.
 Your participation demonstrates to a potential employer your willingness or eagerness to learn.
 This is important to any and all jobs.
 And it is a characteristic all recruiters look for in the candidates they are reviewing.

-How to Highlight Your Motivation and Intellectual Curiosity
+Highlight Your Motivation and Intellectual Curiosity

 From a practical standpoint, acquiring new skills or learning new information has never been more accessible.
 There are many online platforms – many of them free – that cater to this ambition.

-Anything from dance classes, a cooking course, learning a foreign language to using new software, being active on new social media platforms and creating content with image editing or video editing tools demonstrates a certain amount of motivation and intellectual curiosity.
+Anything from dance classes, a cooking course, and learning a foreign language to using new software, being active on new social media platforms, and creating content with image editing or video editing tools demonstrates a certain amount of motivation and intellectual curiosity.
 Some courses or webinars take only a matter of hours to complete.
 And you can complete them in the comfort of your own home – often at no cost.

 Some of the more popular online training platforms include:

 - Skillshare – leaning more toward creative or artistic pursuits such as screenwriting, graphic design, ceramics, and photography, Skillshare also has an extensive collection of courses dedicated to business and finance.